 Every now and then you come across a psychologist who is smart, dedicated, warm and engaging!

-Unami is a Clinical Psychologist with over 12 years experience working with young people, anxiety, PTSD, OCD, parenting, relationship counselling and family therapy.
+Unami is a Clinical Psychologist with over 12 years experience working with young people, anxiety, eating disorders, PTSD, OCD, parenting, relationship counselling and family therapy.
 Unami is passionate about helping young people, adults and families.

 Unami has worked with various organisations across different states around Australia.
 Unami has worked in the private practice setting, Relationships Australia and also hospitals.
 She has worked in both youth and adult mental health, corrective services, medical centres and in community services.
 Prior to moving to private practice in Applecross, Unami has spent the last 8 years working in Regional WA in the Pilbara region.